 If you're retracing your steps through each palace day after day, try creating a flashcard deck with questions that prompt you to access different palaces (e.g. cardiology palace, nephrology palace, pharmacology palace).
 We've found that hopping from palace to palace can keep things punchy and interesting.
 This is actually a known study technique called interleaving, where you shuffle together the review of information from many subjects.
 Interleaved practice is great for making sure you can do a quick mental jump to the relevant locus.
 Research has shown that training this way can improve learners' problem solving abilities.

-Lastly, try the Pomodoro Technique.
+Lastly, try the Pomodoro Technique (Alex discusses it at length here).
 The main idea is focused work for short periods, followed by short breaks.
 We use an app on our phone to help us implement the technique.
 We're planning to write a longer post about this later.
 Stay tuned!